alexcurylo/mtp/Pods/AppCenter/AppCenter-SDK-Apple/iOS/README.md

 ### 2.3 Code Formatting

 All Objective-C files follow LLVM coding style (with a few exceptions) and are formatted accordingly.
-If you use Xcode for your contribution, use our [.clang_format](https://github.com/Microsoft/AppCenter-SDK-Apple/blob/develop/.clang-format) file to make sure files have the correct code format before submitting PRs.
-You can find a clang formatting tool [here](https://github.com/mapbox/XcodeClangFormat) if you don't have a tool for formatting code.
+To format your changes, make sure you have the `clang-format` tool.
+It can be installed with [Homebrew](https://brew.sh) using the command `brew install clang-format`.
+Once you have installed `clang-format`, run `./clang-format-changed-files.sh` from the repository root - this will format all files that have changes against the remote `develop` branch (it will also perform a `git fetch`).

 ## 3. Contact